Jamaican Jerk Seasoning

 - Chicken and Pork Rub.
 Mix 2 Tablespoons seasoning with an equal amount of olive oil, rub onto chicken breasts or pork chops, and grill, sauté, or bake as desired.
 We love making jerk chicken with mango salsa and jerk chicken lettuce wraps!

 - Seafood.
-Sprinkle seasoning directly on shrimp, salmon, or any white fish for a quick and easy shot of flavor.
+Simple jerk shrimp or jerk shrimp pasta is a favorite here!
+You can also just sprinkle seasoning directly on shrimp, salmon, or any white fish for a quick and easy shot of flavor.
 Finish with a squeeze of lemon or lime juice.

 - Veggies.
 Sprinkle this on for out-of-this-world corn-on-the-cob, rub it into cauliflower steaks and roast, dust it lightly over grilled zucchini and squash.